 Hilary’s career has included leadership roles in the UK healthcare regulator, Dr Foster Intelligence, ZPB and the NHS consumer-facing digital service.
 She has provided board-level advice to organisations including Picker Institute Europe, Academic Health Science Networks and The Kings Fund.
 She has been responsible for a number of influential publications, including the Dr Foster Hospital Guide, the Intelligent Board report series and thought leadership on topics such as outcomes-based healthcare and the central role of effective staff engagement in the quality and safety of patient care.
 Hilary holds a Bachelor of Science in Politics and Economics from the University of Bristol in the UK.

-Ros has a Bachelor of Science (Physiology and Pharmacology) from the University of Sydney, a Master of Health Administration, and a Master of Commerce from the University of NSW.
-Ros is a Graduate of the Australian Institute of Company Directors, Fellow of the Australian College of Health Service Management and a Fellow of the Australian Institute of Management.
+Ros has a Bachelor of Science, Master of Commerce and a Master of Health Administration.
+She is a Graduate of the Australian Institute of Company Directors, Fellow of the Australasian College of Health Service Management, and Fellow of the Australian Institute of Managers and Leaders.